 Nonsurgical treatments are usually sufficient

 The natural course of the tennis elbow has a recovery period of one to two years in 80-90% of cases.
-Even though surgical treatments for this condition have a high success rate, approximately 80-95% of patients reach a positive result with nonsurgical treatments.
+Even though surgical treatments for the tennis elbow have a high success rate, approximately 80-95% of patients reach a positive result with nonsurgical treatments.
 Some of these involve steroids injections and anti-inflammatory medicines, although studies have shown that most cases are improved in the long term when given information and agronomical advice regarding their condition.
 This could include stretching or simply choosing a stiffer/looser-strung racquet, which can reduce stress on your forearm and may prevent the symptoms from recurring.
-Rehband’s Basic Epi Support or Tennis Elbow Support allows for patients with this condition to continue the activities despite pain and inflammation.
+Rehband’s UD Tennis Elbow Sleeve or UD Tennis Elbow Strap allows for patients with this condition to continue the activities despite pain and inflammation.
 Through taking pressure of the ECRB and other tendons in the forearm these braces also provide healing features in the form of heat, compression, stability and pain relief.
-Most of our products have individual adjustment options, which allows for perfect comfort.
+Most of our products have individual adjustment options, which allow for perfect comfort.